TrustAI/DeepConcolic/README.md

-# DeepConcolic (Concolic Testing for Deep Neural Networks)
+# DeepConcolic (Testing for Deep Neural Networks)

 ![alt text](images/deepconcolic-logo2.png)

+# General Introduction

+This repository includes a few software packages, all of which are dedicated for the testing of deep neural netowrks.
+They work for

 # Installation